FRCTeam1987/teambroncobots.com/_posts/2021-10-30-creating-a-post-series.md

 sections:
   - items:
       - title: Why use a static site generator
-      - title: Getting started with Bulma Clean Theme for Jekyll
+      - title: Getting started with Broncobots for Jekyll
 ```

 Here is a full example with multiple sections with labels.